Files

 Step-by-step Instructions

-Step 1 - In the text editor of your choice, enter the following information separated by commas.
+In the text editor of your choice, enter the following information separated by commas.
 (Feel free to skip this step and open the completed workspace to see how the final product works!)

 1 SourceAttribute,DestinationAttribute 2 DIAM_MM,Diameter 3 MATERIAL,MaterialType 4 LINING,LiningType 5 INSTALL_DT,DateInstalled

-Step 2 - In the SchemaMapper dialog, set up the transformer to read in the CSV lookup table:
+In the SchemaMapper dialog, set up the transformer to read in the CSV lookup table:

-The default parameter values should be adequate for our example, and in the Preview pane you should see an accurate tabular representation of your lookup table.
+The default parameter values should be adequate for our example, and in the Preview pane, you should see an accurate tabular representation of your lookup table.

 The second set of parameters defines the structure of our CSV, and how FME will read it for schema mapping.
 Because our lookup file uses commas to separate data, and because our first line contains field names, the default values here are exactly what we want.

-In the Preview pane, you can see that when FME finds an attribute whose name is defined in the SourceAttribute
+In the Preview pane, you can see that when FME finds an attribute whose name is defined in the SourceAttribute column of the lookup table, it renames it to the name in the corresponding DestinationAttribute column.

 Below the Preview pane, there are some options for further customizing the schema map; however, the Automatic setting will respect our current parameters and will work perfectly with our simple CSV and attribute mapping example.

-Step 3 - From the SchemaMapper reader window, continue to the next set of parameters, which deal with creating the “Actions” that the transformer will perform.
+From the SchemaMapper reader window, continue to the next set of parameters, which deal with creating the “Actions” that the transformer will perform.
 Add an Attribute Map action and set the source and destination attribute fields appropriately.

 Below, another tabular representation of your lookup table will appear with all data cells bolded when they are mapped.
 Accept the changes and return to the workspace.

-Note: Workbench won’t display these mappings automatically (see below where the destination attributes are still red), but FME will still recognize and write the correct attributes for the destination schema.
+Workbench won’t display these mappings automatically (see below where the destination attributes are still red), but FME will still recognize and write the correct attributes for the destination schema.
 Alternatively, the AttributeExposer transformer can be used to expose these new attributes, which will then show as connected.

 Here, writer attributes remain red and unconnected; however, they will be written according to our new schema map: